 Things developer needs to complete

-- Create an entry for their jobs only when plugin is activated first time.
+- Create an entry for their scheduled job commands only when the plugin is activated the first time.

 - Create command in your plugin directory and register it in plugin’s ServiceProvider.

 - Make sure there is not any hidden scheduled command(task) created for the plugin so always create an entry for any new scheduled command in

 Please check App\Model\MailJob\Condition and App\Console\Kernel classes to check available useful methods.
 Also, check the article to develop scheduled task in custom Laravel package